rails/rails/guides/source/plugins.md

 gem 'yaffle', :git => 'git://github.com/yaffle_watcher/yaffle.git'
 ```

-After running +bundle install+, your gem functionality will be available to the application.
+After running `bundle install`, your gem functionality will be available to the application.

 When the gem is ready to be shared as a formal release, it can be published to "RubyGems":http://www.rubygems.org.
 For more information about publishing gems to RubyGems, see: "Creating and Publishing Your First Ruby Gem":http://blog.thepete.net/2010/11/creating-and-publishing-your-first-ruby.html